IceCI/Documentation/source/pages/pipelines/structure.rst

     For full reference see :attr:`ServiceRun`.

+  .. py:attribute:: waitForAccept
+    :type: WaitForAccept

+    Wait for accept step is used for creating conditional builds.
+This type of step will pause the pipeline execution and wait for user action before continuing.
+It can be used, for example, to create pipelines that apply new infrastructure changes only after the user accepts them.

+    For full reference see :attr:`WaitForAccept`.

   .. important::
-    The ``containerRun``, ``containerBuild`` and ``serviceRun`` fields are mutually exclusive - the step must be of a single type.
+    The ``containerRun``, ``containerBuild``, ``serviceRun`` and ``waitForAccept`` fields are mutually exclusive - the step must be of a single type.
 If more than one field will be set, the pipeline will fail during validation.